exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 - **payload.block_height**: the height of the anchored Exonum block
 - **content.payload.prev_tx_chain**: last tx-id of previous chain of anchoring transactions if it has been broken.
 Otherwise, `null`.
-- **txid**: the hash for the anchoring bitcoin transaction, which is considered to be a LECT.
+- **txid**: the hash for the anchoring Bitcoin transaction, which is considered to be a LECT.

 ### Actual LECT for specific validator